sveltia/sveltia-cms/README.md

 - Comes with touch device support.
 While the UI is not yet optimized for small screens, large tablets like iPad Pro or Pixel Tablet should work well.
 - Made with Svelte, not React, means we can spend more time on UX rather than tedious state management.
 - The screenshots above are worth a thousand words!
+- Read on to learn about many other enhancements, including performance, productivity, accessibility, service integrations, an all-new Asset Library, and more.

 ### Better performance